esterchen1231/esterchen1231.github.io/_pages/about.md

 Thanks for stopping by!

-I am a first-year Ph.D. student in Computing and Information Sciences (CIS) at the Rochester Institute of Technology, affiliated with the Center for Accessibility and Inclusion Research (CAIR).
+I am a first-year Ph.D. student in Computer and Information Sciences (CIS) at the Rochester Institute of Technology, affiliated with the Center for Accessibility and Inclusion Research (CAIR).

 My research focuses on human-computer interaction, assistive technologies, accessibility, and visualization.
 My work centers on understanding and improving user experiences, designing, building, and evaluating assistive technology tools, ensuring responsible AI practices, and enhancing the usability of emerging technologies through critical studies and innovative design and development methods.

 In my leisure time, I enjoy hiking, canoeing, and playing guitar.

 <!-- 🚧detour en route🚧... -->